wdmg/yii2-news/README.md

         'news' => [
             'class' => 'wdmg\news\Module',
             'routePrefix' => 'admin',
-            'newsRoute'  => '/news', // route for frontend (string or array), use "/" - for root 'newsLayout' => '@app/views/layouts/main', // the default layout to render news 'newsImagePath' => '/uploads/news' // the default path to save news thumbnails in @webroot ],
+            'baseRoute'  => '/news', // default routes to rendered news in @frontend (use "/" - for root) 'baseLayout' => '@app/views/layouts/main', // default layout to render news in @frontend 'imagePath' => '/uploads/news' // the default path to save news thumbnails in @webroot ],
         ...
     ],